Rahaf-Mansour/fts-my-note-keeper/README.md

 # My Note Keeper REST API
 A REST API using Node.js, Express.js, and MongoDB for a note-keeping application.
-It allows users to perform CRUD operations on their notes and it's also connected to a MongoDB database and uses Mongoose for object modelling.
+It allows users to perform CRUD operations on their notes and connect to a MongoDB database and uses Mongoose for object modelling, it also contains error handling with a suitable status code and a descriptive error message.

 ## Each note contains:
 1. Title